Kimhyr/Kedit/README.md

 # Kedit

 Kedit is an experimental text editor written from scratch.
-Instead of a dynamic array, a rope, or a gapped array, Kedit uses a (what I call) "pointed segmented doubly linked list" for it's buffer.
+Instead of a dynamic array, a rope, or a gapped array, Kedit uses a "gapped segmented doubly linked list" for it's buffer.

 The buffer is inspired by paged file systems, and utilizes the idea of preallocated memory per node.
 This ensures swift string manipulation per